Changissnz/nu_merchant_principal/README.md

 insulting and subversive nature.
-These conflicts have varied, from power transfers on the nation-state level, to inter-nation conflict, to ethnic disputes, to paranoid and envious local rivals.
+These conflicts have varied, from power transfers on the nation-state level, to inter-nation conflict, to ethnic disputes, to paranoid and envious local rivalry.
 There are two primary routes for pride to show itself as an indisputable.
 The prideful can be "ordained" into a status of legitimacy.
 This ordainment happens very frequently in aristocratic